Anti-Social Behaviour and Crime

 - Is unreasonable.

-The decision whether behaviour is considered as any of the above will be taken on a case by case basis.
+The decision whether behaviour is considered as any of the above will be taken on a case-by-case basis.

 If evidence is received that a Community Protection Notice is breached and an offence has been committed, Mid Sussex District Council can issue a Fixed Penalty Notice for the offence or take court action.
 A Fixed Penalty Notice can be hand delivered, delivered by a partner agency or delivered by post.